 When a session is assigned to you, you will be given a prompt to accept or reject the session, along with visual and audible alerts if enabled.
 When the invitation is about to expire, visual and audible alerts will warn you.
 If you reject the invitation or the invitation times out, the session will be reassigned to the next best matched representative for that queue.

 A rejected session will not be assigned to the same representative twice unless it is manually transferred into another queue for which that representative is available.
 If a session cycles through all available representatives for the queue and is not accepted, it will remain in queue until someone manually accepts or transfers it.

-Alternatively, if your administrator has set up a waiting session rule for this queue (available starting with Bomgar 14.2), the session will either give an audible and visual alert when it is overdue, or it will be transferred to an overflow queue.
+Alternatively, if your administrator has set up a waiting session rule for this queue, the session will either give an audible and visual alert when it is overdue, or it will be transferred to an overflow queue.
 If that overflow queue has a waiting session rule set up that transfers the session back to the first queue, the session could potentially bounce back and forth between the queues until it is accepted.

 A session will not be assigned to a representative if that representative is unavailable.
 If you lock your computer or switch to the login screen, you will be marked as unavailable.
 Also, rules within the user permission will mark you as unavailable if you are participating in more than a set number of sessions or have been idle longer than a specified length of time.
 Finally, if you have permission to opt out of session assignments, you may choose not to receive automatic session assignments from:

 - the Support menu of the representative console